-The fair value of the written put option at both June 30, 2010 and 2009 was \$125,000.
+The fair value of the written put option at both June 30, 2011 and 2010 was \$125,000.
 The repurchase price is 95% of the fair market value of the common stock on the date that notice to repurchase is provided to the Company.
 The total number of shares to be repurchased will be sufficient to provide proceeds which are the lesser of \$2,500,000 or the amount of estate taxes and administrative expenses incurred by the Chairman's estate.
 The Company may elect to pay the purchase price in cash or may elect to pay cash equal to 25% of the total amount due and to execute a promissory note for the balance, payable over four years, at the prime rate of interest.
 The Company maintains a \$1,150,000 life insurance policy to fund a substantial portion of this obligation.

 In April 1995, the Board of Directors approved a stock repurchase program authorizing the Company to purchase from time to time up to \$2,000,000 of its common stock for its own account.
 Subsequently, the Board of Directors periodically has approved increases in the stock repurchase program.
-As of June 30, 2010, the most recently approved increase was for additional purchases of \$2,000,000, which occurred in October 2006, for an aggregate maximum of \$45,500,000, of which \$43,360,247 had been expended through June 30, 2010.
-The Company repurchased 7,996 shares for \$43,620 in 2009.
-No shares were repurchased in 2010.
+As of June 30, 2011, the most recently approved increase was for additional purchases of \$2,000,000, which occurred in October 2006, for an aggregate maximum of \$45,500,000, of which \$43,360,247 had been expended through June 30, 2011.
+No shares were repurchased in 2011 or 2010.